dnsbackup/dns/README.md

 ## Usage Guide

-### Using the DNS Query API
+### Using the Query API

 You can use the DNS query API from within PHP (version 4 or later) and it requires no special raw socket permissions so should operate correctly in most environments.

-To use the API you must create a DNS Query object (with a DNS server hostname/IP and other optional parameters), perform a query (either a full query where you specify the type of result or a smart A lookup
+To use the API you must create a Query object (with a DNS server hostname/IP and other optional parameters), perform a query (either a full query where you specify the type of result or a smart A lookup
 <#SmartALookup>) and deal with the answer.